Nicotinamide: benefits, dosage, contraindications

 Neurological

 Nicotinamide plays a role in the cytoprotection of brain cells.
-Various mechanisms of action have been proposed in the literature.
-For instance, nicotinamide supplementation increases the level of NADPH which protects cells from the toxicity of reactive oxygen species.
-In animal models of ischemia/reperfusion, nicotinamide prevents brain damage by improving neuronal death.
-In other animal models, it prevents the apoptosis of neurons and endothelial cells induced by anoxia or nitric oxide.
-Thus, high doses of nicotinamide seem to protect against various neurological diseases, including Alzheimer's disease, Huntington's disease, Parkinson's disease, and multiple sclerosis.
+Several mechanisms of action have been proposed in the literature.
+For example, nicotinamide supplementation increases NADPH levels, which protect cells from the toxicity of reactive oxygen species.
+In animal models of ischemia/reperfusion, nicotinamide prevents brain injury by reducing neuronal death.
+In other animal models, it prevents apoptosis of neurons and endothelial cells induced by anoxia or nitric oxide.
+Thus, high doses of nicotinamide appear to protect against various neurological diseases, notably Alzheimer's disease, Huntington's disease, Parkinson's disease, and multiple sclerosis.

-Nicotinamide appears to improve inflammatory and autoimmune skin diseases such as acne vulgaris, bullous pemphigoid (a skin disease characterized by the appearance of large blisters on red patches) and atopic dermatitis, possibly due to its anti-inflammatory effects.
-Furthermore, nicotinamide reduces damage caused by UV radiation by decreasing skin inflammation.
-Moreover, nicotinamide has anti-aging effects.
-Indeed, it increases skin hydration by boosting levels of sphingolipids (complex lipids derived from the sphingosine molecule), free fatty acids, and cholesterol, key components of the skin barrier.
+Nicotinamide appears to improve inflammatory and autoimmune skin diseases such as acne vulgaris, bullous pemphigoid (a skin disease characterized by the appearance of large blisters on red plaques) and atopic dermatitis, possibly through its anti-inflammatory effects.
+In addition, nicotinamide reduces UV-induced damage by decreasing skin inflammation.
+On the other hand, nicotinamide has anti-aging effects.
+Indeed, it increases skin hydration by raising levels of sphingolipids (complex lipids derived from the sphingosine molecule), free fatty acids and cholesterol, key components of the skin barrier.
 Clinical research also suggests that niacinamide reduces skin pigmentation.

 Usages associés